onnx/onnx/docs/Operators.md

 <dt><tt>max_output_boxes_per_class</tt> (optional) : tensor(int64)</dt>
 <dd>Integer representing the maximum number of boxes to be selected per batch per class.
 It is a scalar.
 Default to 0, which means no output.</dd>
 <dt><tt>iou_threshold</tt> (optional) : tensor(float)</dt>
 <dd>Float representing the threshold for deciding whether boxes overlap too much with respect to IOU.
 It is scalar.
 Value range [0, 1].
-Default to 0.</dd>
+Default to 0.0.</dd>
 <dt><tt>score_threshold</tt> (optional) : tensor(float)</dt>
 <dd>Float representing the threshold for deciding when to remove boxes based on score.
-It is a scalar.</dd>
+It is a scalar.
+Default to 0.0.</dd>
 </dl>

 #### Outputs